Purari River

-The Purari (also known as Puraari) is a river that originates in the south central highlands especially in Kandep District of Enga Province of Papua New Guinea, flowing 630 km though Gulf Province to the Gulf of Papua.
+The Purari (also known as Puraari) is a river that originates in the south central highlands especially in Tari Pori District of Hela Province of Papua New Guinea,(Local name Tagali River) flowing 630 km though Gulf Province to the Gulf of Papua.
 The Purari has a 33,670 km2 drainage basin and is the third largest river in Papua New Guinea.
 The discharge varies through the year, averaging around 3,000 m3/s–4,000 m3/s at the delta.

 History

 The headwaters of the river were charted in 1930 by Michael Leahy and Michael Dwyer.

 Geography

 It is fed mainly by the Kaugel, Erave, Lai, Tua and Pio rivers, starting just south of Mount Karimui at the junction of the Tua and Pio rivers, where it flows through a quite spectacular gorge before flowing out into the lowlands and delta country closer to the coast.
 River becomes tidal at substantial distance from the waters of Gulf of Papua.

 The Purari is a heavy muddy brown from silts washed down from the mountains, and rises and falls constantly depending on local rainfall.